josstei/vim-easyops/README.md

 # vim-easyops

 `vim-easyops` is a Vim plugin that delivers a unified, extensible menu for common development tasks—making it painless to work with files, projects, and version control within Vim.
-It detects your project type and provides context-aware commands for file operations, Git, build tools, package managers, and more.
+It detects your project type and loads context-aware menus for Git, Java, Rust, npm, Maven, Bundler, and more.

 ---